 As with any engine development program, the physical/technical differences between the first engine and the production engine can be significant, as much as we’d like to think we could get it right the first time.
 Consequently, determining a cost for a production component that may change from its current form is also difficult.

-Another factor at the moment, is around the global supply chain issues, mostly resulting from COVID-19.
+Another factor at the moment, is around the global supply chain issues.
 The availability and cost of the materials that constitute our engine are fluctuating significantly with some materials now costing three times what they cost 18 months ago.
 If prices stay high or material availability becomes an issue such that redesign work is required to offer alternative materials, this will affect the price point for our engine.

 The bottom line is that while we have a target price point for the engine and current indications are that this price point can be achieved, there are still many variables and unknowns that will affect the final cost of the engine.
 Our no-cost, no-obligation Registration of Interest program addresses this issue by ensuring that our potential customers do not hold any risk until there is certainty around performance, specifications, delivery timeframe and delivery cost.